pfroysdon/pfroysdon.github.io/_posts/2026-01-05-The_Art_of_Clear_Thinking.md

 #### Share Your Story

 Have you ever faced a “seconds” decision in your career?
-Drop a email — let’s build a playbook together.
+Drop an email — let’s build a playbook together.

 ---